 Infections include pneumonia, superficial and deep abscesses, lymphadenitis, and osteomyelitis.

 Antibiotic and antifungal prophylaxis and early treatment of infections are imperative.

 Hematopoietic stem cell transplantation should be undertaken early if human leukocyte antigen (HLA) genotypically matched donors are available.

 Somatic gene therapy is effective at least transiently for restoration of NADPH oxidase activity.

 Chronic granulomatous disease (CGD) is a rare primary immunodeficiency caused by genetic defects in components of the NADPH oxidase complex.
 NADPH oxidase is responsible for optimal phagocyte killing through production of superoxide and regulation of ionic content within the phagosome.
-As a result, affected patients suffer recurrent serious bacterial and fungal infections, most commonly with Staphylococcus aureus, Aspergillus spp., Nocardia spp., Serratia marcescens, and Burkholderia cepacia, as well as abnormal inflammatory responses that result in granuloma formation.
+As a result, affected patients suffer recurrent serious bacterial and fungal infections, most commonly with Staphylococcus aureus, Aspergillus species, Nocardia species, Serratia marcescens, and Burkholderia cepacia, as well as abnormal inflammatory responses that result in granuloma formation.

 History and exam

 Key diagnostic factors

 - red skin lesion

 Other diagnostic factors